chilli007123/Dissertation/Dissertation_MD_FILE.md

 | Netfirewall.cpl |      AES | True     | True   | True  | 16               |
 |      Tablet.cpl |      AES | True     | True   | True  | 16               |
 |      Winsec.cpl |      AES | True     | True   | True  | 18               |
+The results in TABLE [WHAT TABLE LOL] demonstrate the clear defeat in Windows defender, with all 6 payloads successfully defeating windows defender and connecting back to the attacker machine.
+From there full control was granted and any commands could be sent to the victim machine.
+With the VirusTotal scores also being very low it is clear to see that this type of evasion is not very well documented and protected against.
+The payloads above were creating by using the flags `-encryptionmode AES -domain www.apple.com -obfu -Loader control -Evasion Disk` The main two flags to take note of are the Loader and Evasion methods employed.
+As mentioned above in Msfvenoms results, Windows defender performs significantly worse when defending against payloads in unfamiliar formats.
+This change in the payload type could be what tricked the AV into trusting the un-legitimate CPL file.
+Each payload above was tested 3 times to ensure the reliability of the results generated, all produced the same results each time.

 |          File | Encoding | Compiled | AV OFF | AV ON | VirusTotal Score |
 | ------------: | -------: | -------- | ------ | ----- | ---------------- |